aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Amplify.configure(aws_exports);
 ```

 That’s it!
 No additional code is needed.
 Your application will now collect and send a default set of analytics data to Amazon Pinpoint, and you can add your custom tracking metrics as needed.
-If you look in your browser’s network traffic, you should see the application making requests to Amazon Pinpoint.
+If you check your browser’s network traffic, you should see the application making requests to Amazon Pinpoint.

-Since your application doesn’t have much functionality at the moment, only application launch events are reported.
-Don't worry, as you add more functionality to your app like authorization and storage, AWS Amplify automatically reports related analytics events.
+Since your application doesn’t have much functionality at the moment, only application launch events and route changes are tracked.
+Don't worry, as you add more functionality to your app like authorization and storage, AWS Amplify will automatically report related analytics events to Amazon Pinpoint for you.

-You’ve just given your application the ability to interact with an AWS resource.
+You’ve just enabled your application to interact with an AWS service.
 In the following section, you will add authentication to your application.

-# Part 3: Adding Authorization
+# Part 3: Adding Authentication

 In this section, you will create a signin/signup flow for your Ionic app.
-AWS Amplify makes this process very simple with Authentication category.
+AWS Amplify makes this process very easy with its Authentication category and ready-to-use UI components.
 AWS Amplify's Authentication category works with Amazon Cognito.

 The source code for this section of the tutorial can be found in *tutorial-part-3* branch of the [project Github repo](https://github.com/aws-samples/aws-amplify-ionic-sample/tree/tutorial-part-3).
 {: .callout}

 **What is Amazon Cognito?**

-Amazon Cognito is a cloud-based authentication service that helps you manage user access to your applications.
-The Amplify CLI and AWS-Amplify further help you in authentication by creating and connecting to these resources.
+Amazon Cognito is a cloud-based authentication service that enables you to manage user access to your applications.
 To enable authentication for your application, first execute the following command:

 ```bash
 $ amplify add auth
 ```